+Website is created, now what?
 You need a place on the internet.

-A platform that will allow people to see the beauty you have just created.
+A place that will allow people to see the beauty you have just created.
 Web hosting companies host your website and give you what you need.
 They provide the space for your files (the disguise for your creation) for visitors and potential customers to see it.

+Should one pay for web hosting?
 The short answer is both yes and no.

-No, because there are many web hosting companies that provide free, I mean completely free but limited services.
+No, because there are many web hosting companies that provide free but limited services.
 Some might push some ads on your website, some might spam your email inbox (which by the way you can always block) and some don’t.

 So I will conclude this section with reliability, speed and support costs money.
 If you want to start a blog or test your website creation skills then go for the free web hosting.

 What is a standard website?
 I am glad you asked.
 I define a standard website as a website with few static pages, some dynamic content and small pieces of software (we call them plugins in WordPress world).

-Is it that you cannot attend all your customers on your business premises and would like to allow them shop online?
+Is it that you cannot attend to all your customers on your business premises and would like to allow them shop online?
 Is it your vision of a better world that politicians need to know?

 As the name indicates it is shared.
-When a lot of people asked companies to lower their prices because they can’t spend $500 per year on their businesses.
-The companies came up with this idea, lets put all these people on one server, limit the sources, and distribute the costs we will still get the price (even more) and they will be happy as well.
-This idea turned out quiet well and billions of websites are now being hosted on shared hosting plans.
+Probably, when a bunch asked companies to lower their prices because they can’t spend $500 per year.
+The companies came up with this idea.
+Lets put all of them on one server, limit the sources, and distribute the costs.
+We will still get the price (even more) and they will be happy as well.
+This is not true it is just what I like to think.